Loading...

 The Vanguard FTSE Social Index Fund Admiral (VFTAX)

-If you are in the market for a socially responsible ESG approved fund that is also affordable, VFTAX is the choice for you.
-It has surged in popularity in recent years, increasing its price and fueling its base performance.
+If you are in the market for a socially responsible ESG-approved fund that is also affordable, VFTAX is your choice.
+It has surged in popularity recently, increasing its price and fueling its base performance.

 Despite the surge, it is actually a healthy fund to invest in.

-In the last two years, it has gained almost 4 billion dollars in assets making it a hot investment for new investors and seasoned portfolios alike.
+It has gained almost 4 billion dollars in assets in the last two years, making it a hot investment for new investors and seasoned portfolios.
 It is a great way to diversify your green portfolio without worrying about investing in controversial industries.

 It also features low fees, which makes it an attractive choice for a variety of investors.
 It operates a passive strategy when screening for ESG criteria while excluding fossil fuels from the list of allowable revenue sources.